 As a result, by routinely waiving co-pays, you may increase your risk of a government investigation and have your Medicare reimbursements decreased.

 Risks for waiving co-pays under private insurance

-The possible penalties for routinely waiving co-pays for a patient with private insurance is that the insurer could pursue general contract damages against you.
+If you routinely waive co-pays for a patient with private insurance, insurers could pursue general contract damages against you.
 Additionally, and more significantly, a violation of the terms of the insurance plan is usually a valid basis for the insurer to proceed with a recoupment audit against you.

 Under a recoupment audit, an insurance company requests proof of collection of co-pays for five randomly selected patients.
 The practice must then prove either that it collected that co-pay or that it made all reasonable efforts to collect the co-pay.
 If the practice can’t do so, the insurance company may demand a refund for benefits paid across a larger patient population.

 Is waiving a co-pay calculated into charity care?

 Charity care is a common term referring to a practice’s policy of providing either free or significantly discounted services to patients who meet certain established criteria.
 Generally, courtesy discounts aren’t considered part of a practice’s charity care program, as charity care is typically rendered through a standardized, income-based program.
 Also, services provided as “charity care” can’t be reimbursed by Medicare.
 In other words, you’re agreeing to donate 100% of the costs of that care, as you can’t request partial reimbursement from the government.

 Both the federal healthcare programs and private insurance allow occasional waivers for patients who can demonstrate financial hardship.
 Generally, both government and private insurers require that the practice make a good faith effort to collect co-pays from patients.
 HHS’ 1994 Special Fraud Alert noted that providers need to make good faith efforts to collect co-pays, apart from the cases of special financial needs of certain patients.